 Explore the region on a scenic train journey, tour the numerous fascinating museums and historic buildings, appreciate art at the remarkable galleries, and escape into nature at the picturesque parks.

-Train Journey on Western Maryland Scenic Railroad
+Take a Train Journey on the Western Maryland Scenic Railroad

 Meals are served on the train for dining class passengers.

-Additionally, Western Maryland Railroad offers themed journeys, such as Murder Mystery Dinner, Polar Express, Moonshine Dinner, Easter Trains, and more.
-Enjoy the thrilling experience of traveling on a train and appreciate nature’s astounding beauty.
+Western Maryland Railroad also offers themed journeys, such as their Murder Mystery Dinner, Polar Express, Moonshine Dinner, and Easter Trains.

-Explore history at George Washington's Headquarters
+Explore History at George Washington's Headquarters

 Constructed in 1755, this historic cabin was originally a part of Fort Cumberland.

-The log cabin was moved 2 blocks away from its original site after the destruction of the fort.
-It is the only surviving building of Fort Cumberland.
+The log cabin was moved two blocks away from its original site after the fort's destruction.

-The cabin is closed to the public but visitors can explore the grounds and view it from outside.
+The cabin is closed to the public, but visitors can explore the grounds and view it from outside.

-Visit Emmanuel Episcopal Church
+Visit the Emmanuel Episcopal Church

 Founded in the mid-19th century, this church is located on the site of the former Fort Cumberland.

 Visit the church, appreciate its aesthetically pleasing architecture, and spend some peaceful moments here praying.

-Tour the Gordon Roberts House
+Tour the Gordon-Roberts House

 Tour the house and learn about the lifestyle of the elite of this region during the 1800s.

-Experience nature at Great Allegheny Passage
+Experience Nature at Great Allegheny Passage

-This is a scenic trail extending from Pittsburgh, Pennsylvania to Washington, D.C covering over 300 miles.
+This is a scenic trail extending from Pittsburgh, Pennsylvania, to Washington, D.C., covering over 300 miles.

 This trail is a nature lover's paradise and offers spectacular views in all four seasons.

 Enjoy an invigorating hike on this trail and appreciate the region's captivating natural beauty.

-Admire thought-provoking art at Allegany Arts Council
+Admire Thought-Provoking Art at Allegany Arts Council

 The Allegany Arts Council operates two art galleries that highlight artistic works by local, regional, and national artists.

 The Mountain Maryland Schwab Gallery showcases works by upcoming artists and art students.

-The trail offers spectacular view of sprawling greenery, the scenic river, historic buildings, majestic mountains, dense foliage, and more.
+The trail offers spectacular views of sprawling greenery, the scenic river, historic buildings, majestic mountains, and dense foliage.

 Explore the region's wilderness and appreciate nature's incredible beauty by hiking or cycling on the verdant trails.

-Visit Cumberland Visitor Center
+Visit the Cumberland Visitor Center

 It is located in the historic Western Maryland Railroad Station and features numerous interactive and educational exhibits.

 The area outside the museum features a playground and scenic walking trails along the C&O Canal.

-Explore Cumberland Historic City Centre
+Explore Cumberland Historic City Center

 Explore the area and check out the aesthetically pleasing architecture.

-The buildings here date back to late 19th and early 20th centuries and were formerly banks, department stores, and hotels.
+The buildings here date back to the late 19th and early 20th centuries and were formerly banks, department stores, and hotels.

 Charis Winery is the first winery in the county and is renowned for its award-winning wines.

 In addition to wine, they also produce olive oils, soaps, pomace brandy, and balsamic vinegar.

-Tour the Allegany Museum
+View the Exhibits at the Allegany Museum

 This museum highlights the cultural history, geography, and history of trade and commerce of Allegany County.

-Located in downtown Cumberland, it has over 50,000 exhibits including historical artifacts and local memorabilia dating back to the pre-Columbian times and beyond.
+Located in downtown Cumberland, it has over 50,000 exhibits, including historical artifacts and local memorabilia dating back to pre-Columbian times.

-Picnicking at Constitution Park
+Go Picnicking at Constitution Park